Judge: COVID asylum restrictions must continue on border

 Associated Press

-LAFAYETTE, La.
-(AP) — Pandemic-related restrictions on migrants seeking asylum on the southern border must continue, a judge ruled Friday in an order blocking the Biden administration’s plan to lift them early next week.

-The ruling is just the latest instance of a court derailing the president’s proposed immigration policies along the U.S. border with Mexico.

-While the administration can appeal, the ruling sharply increases the odds that restrictions will not end as planned on Monday.
+The Justice Department said the administration will appeal, but the ruling virtually ensures that restrictions will not end as planned on Monday.
 A delay would be a blow to advocates who say rights to seek asylum are being trampled, and a relief to some Democrats who fear that a widely anticipated increase in illegal crossings would put them on the defensive in an already difficult midterm election year.

+Aguilar was blocked by U.S. authorities from applying for asylum when she and her 10-year-old daughter went to the Tijuana-San Diego port of entry nine months ago.
+On Friday, she was lying in a tent at a Tijuana shelter where scores of migrants are camped.
+Some have been there for months or years.
+Aguilar’s life in waiting has been not only tedious but dangerous.
+On Thursday night, a fellow migrant was shot in the neck by a stray bullet from a shootout outside the shelter.

 Migrants have been expelled more than 1.9 million times since March 2020 under Title 42, a public health provision that denies them a chance to request asylum under U.S. law and international treaty on grounds of preventing the spread of COVID-19.